usnistgov/FIPS201/_FIPS201/frontend.md

 Zone 19F—Card Expiration Date.
 The card expiration date shall be printed in a MMMYYYY format in the upper right-hand corner as depicted in Figure 4-1.
 The Zone 19F expiration date shall be printed in Arial 12pt Bold.

+[^pseudonym]: Alternatively, an authorized pseudonym as provided under the law as discussed in Section 2.8.1.

 #### 4.1.4.2 Mandatory Items on the Back of the PIV Card